jeranaias/mardetpomtutorapp/docs/06-approval/CYBERSECURITY_PACKAGE.md

 ## 12. Conclusion

 The MARDET Language Tutoring System is a low-risk, unclassified application built entirely on the DoD-approved Microsoft 365 Government Cloud platform.
-It leverages robust security controls including CAC authentication, encryption at rest and in transit, role-based access control, and comprehensive audit logging.
+It leverages robust security controls including Azure AD MFA authentication (dliflc.edu accounts), encryption at rest and in transit, role-based access control, and comprehensive audit logging.

 The system processes no classified information and minimal PII, adheres to all applicable DoD and DLIFLC IT policies, and implements security controls appropriate for its low impact classification.